 Given a binary tree, print it vertically.
-The following example illustrates vertical order traversal.
+The following example illustrates the vertical order traversal.

 1 / \ 2 3 / \ / \ 4 5 6 7 / \ 8 9 The output of print this tree vertically will be: 4 2 1 5 6 3 8 7 9

 Refer below post for level order traversal based solution.
-The below post makes sure that nodes of a vertical line are printed in same order as they appear in tree.
+The below post makes sure that nodes of a vertical line are printed in the same order as they appear in the tree.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.